dnyaneshmore2001/DSA_Linked/README.md

 # Data Structures: LinkedList, Stack, and Queue

-This repository contains implementations of basic data structures including LinkedList, Stack, and Queue in C,C++,And Java.
+This repository contains implementations of basic data structures including LinkedList, Stack, and Queue in C,C++,And Java Language.

 ## LinkedList